gibbz00/borne-keyboard/README.md

 Also of low profile at a max height of about 17 mm (0.67 in).
 Ready-made ZMK and Adafruit nrf52 bootloader binaries are placed in the `firmware/builds` directory.

 **PLEASE NOTE THAT V1 IS A WORKING PROOF OF CONCEPT.
 Don't copy this project mindlessly and expect everything to work out of the box.
-I have notes containing over 500 points of improvements or cautions when working on this project.**
+I have notes containing over 500 points of improvements or cautions when working on this project, many of which to be added as repo issues in the near future.**

 Kicad 6 and its component libraries are required to properly explore the majority of electronic design files.